BitcoinDesign/Guide/guide/designing-products/user-research.md

 ## Resources

-Join the discussion in the [#research channel](https://bitcoindesign.slack.com/archives/C015DQEPCHJ) on the bitcoin Design Slack.
+Join the discussion in the [#research channel](https://bitcoindesign.slack.com/archives/C015DQEPCHJ) on the Bitcoin Design Slack.

 <!--